-In compliance with the Student Right-To-Know (SRTK) Act of 1990 (Public Law 101-542), it is the policy of Cerro Coso Community College (CC) to publish its student completion and transfer rates.
+In compliance with the Student Right-To-Know (SRTK) Act of 1990 (Public Law 101-542), it is the policy of the Kern Community College District and Cerro Coso Community College to make available its completion and transfer rates to all current and prospective students.
 These rates are based on a limited cohort (or group) of students which are tracked for a three-year period.
-The cohort is limited because it includes only students who entered CC in the fall term as first-time, full-time students seeking a degree, certificate or transfer.
-Students included in the 2017 SRTK Cohort were tracked from Fall 2017 through Spring 2020 to determine their academic outcomes during the time period.
+The cohort is limited because it includes only students who entered Cerro Coso Community College in the Fall term as first-time, full-time students seeking a degree, certificate or transfer.
+Students included in the SRTK Cohort were tracked for three years to determine their academic outcomes.

 A student is included in the Completion Rate if they attained a certificate or degree or became “transfer prepared” within the three-year period.
 Transfer-prepared is defined as having completed 60 transferable units with a GPA of 2.0 or better.